Disposal at sea publications

-- techniques for observing ocean disposal sites and defining their boundaries, and
+- techniques for direct observation of disposal sites and defining their boundaries

 - sediment transport models to predict short-term and long-term effects.

-Canadian sediment quality guidelines (SQG) for the protection of aquatic life are developed for individual chemicals for both freshwater and marine (including estuarine) sediments by the Water Quality Guidelines Task Group of the Canadian Council of Ministers of the Environment (CCME).
-EC's National Guidelines and Standards Office is the technical secretariat for the Task Group.
+These guidelines are developed for individual chemicals for both freshwater and marine (including estuarine) sediments by the Water Quality Guidelines Task Group of the Canadian Council of Ministers of the Environment.
+ECCC's National Guidelines and Standards Office is the technical secretariat for the Task Group.
 These guidelines are numerical limits or narrative statements recommended to support and maintain aquatic life associated with bed sediments and are developed from the available scientific information on the biological effects of sediment-associated chemicals.

-The study was conducted by EC to assess tools used for permit assessment.
+The study was conducted by ECCC to assess tools used for permit assessment.
 Biological toxicity tests, chemistry, and benthic community structure were examined along a known pollution gradient in Sydney Harbour, Nova Scotia, Canada.
-Major contaminants were PAHs, PCBs, and heavy metals.
+Major contaminants were polycyclic aromatic hydrocarbons, polychlorinated biphenyls, and heavy metals.